QuantEcon/lecture-source-jl/README.md

 This is the source repository for [Quantitative Economics with Julia](https://lectures.quantecon.org/jl).
 These instructions required for authorig/editing the textbook and notebooks, and are not necessary for typical usage.

 See `LICENSE.md` for licensing and copyright information.

+## Release

+For information on releasing a new lecture version, see [the docs](RELEASE.md).

 ## Usage